texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Texas Arrest Records

-Texas arrest records contain an official account of an individual's detention and apprehension.
+Texas arrest records contain an official account of an individual's arrest and detention by law enforcement.
 These records provide details such as the reason for the arrest or temporary detention, the nature of the arrest, any charges filed, and all subsequent interactions with the law enforcement officer or agency involved.

-In Texas, arrest records are generated by state and local law enforcement agencies (police departments, the Sheriff's office).
-They are transferred to and maintained by detention centers within the state, courts, and the Texas Department of Public Safety.
+In Texas, arrest records are generated by state and local law enforcement agencies, such as the Harris County Sheriff's Office, the Bexar County Sheriff's Office, the Tarrant County Sheriff's Office, and the Dallas Police Department.
+Suspects who are arrested are typically transferred to and housed in detention centers within the state, courts, and the Texas Department of Public Safety.

-Arrest records are an essential part of the Texas criminal justice system.
+Arrest records are a vital component of the Texas criminal justice system.
 They are created when a person is detained and taken into custody by the police or any law enforcement agency authorized to make arrests in that jurisdiction.
 When an offender receives official charges based on their arrest, the court clerk of the presiding court creates a case file and records arrest information as part of the documents presented in the trial.
 If a judge convicts the defendant of the offense, the arrest record becomes a criminal history record maintained in the Texas Department of Public Safety's central database.

 Are Arrest Records Public in Texas?

 However, an individual's right to view and request copies of public records (including arrest records) is subject to exemptions.
-Specifically, documents sealed or expunged by court order or information flagged as confidential are restricted from public access per federal or state law.
-The record custodian is legally authorized to refuse requests for arrest information sealed or expunged by court order.
-Government agencies can also exercise discretionary powers by redacting or withholding parts of a document they deem confidential.
+The record custodian is legally authorized to refuse requests for arrest information and other records exempted by the Public Information Act.
+Government agencies may also exercise discretionary powers by redacting or withholding parts of a document they deem confidential.

 What is Included in Texas Arrest Records?